em-tlm/ts-lib-hapi-mock/README.md

 The `ts-hapi-mocks` library allows you to inject mocked `Request` and `Reply` objects directly into a route handler without creating an HTTP request, and more easily target specific edge cases in your code.

 > __Important Note__<br />
 This is an incomplete implementation of the Hapi.js request and reply interface.
-This is very much a work and progress.
+This is very much a work in progress.
 Focus has been placed on building out the pieces we are currently using.
 Please ensure that you add anything not currently covered that you utilize in your handlers.

 ## Usage